royger/xen/docs/misc/pvh.markdown

 ## AP startup ##

-AP startup can be performed using hypercalls or the local APIC if present.
+AP startup can be performed using hypercalls or the local APIC.
 The following VCPU hypercalls can be used in order to bring up secondary vCPUs:

  * `VCPUOP_initialise` is used to set the initial state of the vCPU.
 The